 The knowledge and means towards a society achieving zero emissions and respect of biodiversity already exist.
 Current global subsidies supporting the fossil energy industries currently exceed 500 billion dollars per year.
 Even a partial reassignment of this budget would facilitate the transition towards a more sustainable and sober society.
 Ensuring this transition urgently means a shift to renewable energy sources, to buildings producing energy rather than consuming it, fundamental changes in mobility and transportation.
 It also means the cessation of habitat loss through urban sprawl and agricultural development, a more sustainable agriculture producing less CO2 and more favourable to biodiversity, and habitat restoration that includes ecologically sound reforestation in place of deforestation.

-Limiting global warming and loss of biodiversity needs the joint collaboration and participation of all stakeholders.
+Limiting global warming and loss of biodiversity needs the joint collaboration and participation of all stakeholders: individuals, the private sector, and governments.
 For this, we have to take into account the diversity of human situations, life styles and possibilities, in order to improve social equitability.
 This is an indispensable requirement to ensure adhesion by all to the collective effort.

-Governments require political courage to act now.
+Governments must show political courage and act now.
 However, changes are unlikely without civic pressure and without intense, thoughtful and continuous mobilisation.
 As scientists, we join current movements and the call to political and economic leaders for action.
 Effective and equitable measures can still ensure a viable future for humans and all other living organisms – provided these measures are taken immediately.

 A few recommended resources